sinewalker/sinewalker.github.io/blog/2017/upgrade-nikola-783.md

 **Success!**

-In Nikola <= 7.7.1 I used `STORY_INDEX = True` to have this page: http://milosophical.me/pg/index.html
+In Nikola <= 7.7.1 I used `STORY_INDEX = True` to have this page: [http://milosophical.me/pg/index.html](http://milosophical.me/pg/index.html).

 I still want a page (ne "story") index, so now I'll have to work out why that is breaking.
-Time to go exploring:
+Time to go exploring, let's blog about it ([Rule 4](/blog/2015/4-bit-rules-of-computing-part-1.html)):

 ```
 [src:+!?][mjl@milo:~/hax/net/blog/milosophical.me]